A sermon can be

-A sermon can be exegetically sound and spiritually evasive at the same time.
-A returning guest preacher to Woori Yallock Presbyterian Church, Rev Andrew Matthews, did this in his sermon on the passage James 3:13–18.
+exegetically sound and spiritually evasive at the same time.
+A returning guest

-that the Word is not emptied of power only when it is denied, but when its penetrating
+that the Word is not emptied of power only when it is denied, but when its

-edge is redirected away from the one who hears it to “others”.
+penetrating edge is redirected away from the one who hears it to “others”.

-Referring to the passage
+Referring first to the

-we see that James does not open with advice.
-He opens with a question that
+passage we see that James does not open with advice as the sermon does.
+James

-summons the conscience: “Who is wise?”
-The first deviation in this sermon occurs
+opens with a question that summons the conscience: “Who is wise?”
+The first

-when that question is moved off the hearer and onto others.
-Instead of landing
+deviation in this sermon occurs when that question is moved off the hearer and

-on the heart, it is turned into an exercise in leadership discernment.
-The
+onto others.
+Instead of landing on the listener’s heart, it is turned into an

 hearer becomes an assessor of others, not the one to be assessed.
 In that